-(Will be updated as project proceeds.
-Content by James Whitby, with contributions from Leandro von Werra, Prof. Nicolas Thomas, Dr Veerle Sterken, Dr Frank Preusker, Dr Frank Scholten, Raphael Marschall)
+Content by James Whitby, with contributions from Leandro von Werra, Prof. Nicolas Thomas, Dr Veerle Sterken, Dr Frank Preusker, Dr Frank Scholten, and Dr Raphael Marschall.

 - 1 Science themes addressed by the MiARD project